We are improving UW by forming our union

 We invite you to check out our Organizing Toolkit for more info about how to form a Union!

 First, a group of coworkers (the Organizing Committee) takes responsibility for informing fellow employees and building majority support for the union.
 Our colleagues express their support by signing a membership card.
-Once a sufficient number of our coworkers have signed membership cards, we will file a petition for union recognition with the Public Employment Relations Commission (PERC).
+Once a sufficient number of our coworkers have signed membership cards, we will file a Petition for Union Recognition with the Public Employment Relations Commission (PERC).
 From that point, there are two potential routes to recognition: (1) a secret ballot election where we would need a simple majority of votes cast in order to win our union; or, (2) a process known as “card check.”
 With card check, if a majority of our potential union members join, PERC will recognize our union without the need for an election.

 On Friday, June 28, 2024, we filed for a secret ballot Union Election!